stashgg/stash-unity/Assets/Stash.Popup/README.md

 ## Best Practices

 - Implement both in-app dialog and in-app browser checkout flows with Stash.Popup to ensure a reliable fallback if one flow is unavailable.
-- Set up deep link handling for Stash Pay even for in-app dialog, as some payment methods may require returning to your app from external browser flows.
+- Set up deep link handling for Stash Pay even when using in-app dialogs, as some payment methods may require returning to your app from external browser flows.
 - Maintain Stash.Popup in its own folder for easy updates.
 The package is actively developed and may receive frequent patches.

 ## Basic Usage